rgreenblatt/cs1690_handout/uthreads.md

 threads package complete with thread creation/deletion/joining, mutexes, condition variables, and a priority-based scheduler.
 Having completed this assignment, you should be able to write multi-threaded applications using your package instead of, say, *pthreads*.

 Run `/course/cs1670/bin/cs1670_install uthreads` to get started.
+This project is due on **Feb 5th at 11:59pm**.

 Background
 ==========